SVN Access Manager Documentation

 Please remove the installer script after finishing the installation.
 It is a security risk to have the installer on a global accessible site!
 You can achieve this by removing the install.php script or by making it unaccessible for the user running the web server.

-The installer ist started by entering the following URL into your web browser presuming that you have the alias names as mentioned above.
+The installer is started by entering the following URL into your web browser presuming that you have the alias names as mentioned above.
 Otherwise please use the values fitting your installation:

 http(s)://localhost/svnaccessmanager/install/install.php